 This is a topic that people in the West are desperately curious about but rarely feel competent enough to know where to begin making sense of it all.
 When approaching this topic with non-Muslims the first thing I always point out is that while the issues of terrorism and conflict that takes place in the Muslim world may very well be the narrative in which Muslims most readily appear in the media, and therefore the issues that non-muslim in the West are most likely to create mental associations with when they hear the words “Muslim” or “Islam” - these issues are not, in my experience, especially common topics for Muslims to talk about with one another.
 That is to say that when we congregate in the mosques and socialize together, it is rather uncommon that the issues of terrorism or ISIS, or whatever the media is taking about, to really come up.
 No, rather we are much more concerned with our work, our families, our family’s education and our own, practicing our religion, and the various recreational activities we might undertake with our children.

-Muslims themselves vary largely in their degree of education about Islam beyond its basic tenets, and while rejection of terrorism and a radical ideology ought to be easy for any rational thinking person, we know that adolescents are susceptible to lapses in rationality due to the particulars of their psychological development.
-Risky behavior is exhibited in adolescents of all backgrounds, but susceptibility to the ideology of ISIS is something that will particularly affect Muslim youth due to the nature of the identity conflicts they are more likely to undergo in life.
+Muslims themselves vary largely in their degree of education about Islam beyond its basic tenets, and while rejection of terrorism and a radical ideology ought to be easy for any rational thinking person; yet Muslims cannot just expect people to tacitly assume that the ideology of ISIS is a corruption of their religion when there is so much anti-Islamic propaganda out there seeking to portray it as otherwise.
+The ideology of ISIS and the place of such groups in the collective consciousness of western societies is something that will particularly affect Muslim youth due to the nature of the identity conflicts they are more likely to undergo in life.
+How can they have the opportunity to fully live out there lives asserting a Muslim identity unless they are empowered with the necessary knowledge to educate others about this ideological corruption of their religion?
 Therefore, it is the responsibilities of the Muslims themselves to untangle this ideology and its origins and expose its illegitimacy, fallacy, and corruption under the guise of Islam itself.

 POINT 1 - Islam is a conservative religion that teachers obedience to authority.
 (The focus of this article)